NIEHS/PCOR_bookdown_tools/README.md

 ## Status Checks

+**Check Super Linter**<br>
+Checks that `.Rmd` chapters and style files have valid source code and adhere to consistent formatting (see .github/workflows/check-super-linter.yml).
+Utilizes [super-linter/super-linter](https://github.com/super-linter/super-linter).

 **Check Render Bookdown**<br>
-Checks that new chapters, file edits, and images and data do not cause errors in rendering the book (see .github/workflows/check-render.yml).
+Checks that new chapters, file edits, and images and data do not cause errors in rendering the book (see .github/workflows/check-render-bookdown.yml).

-**Check Super Linter**<br>
-Checks that `.Rmd` chapters and style files do not have broken code and that code conforms to style pattern (see .github/workflows/check-superlinter.yml).

 **Protect Branch \`staging-public\`**<br>
 Checks that a pull request into the `staging-public` branch is from `staging-internal` (see .github/workflows/protect-staging-public.yml).